Dylan-Cmt/SeasonalEpid/docs/src/tutorial.md

 #### Problem parameters

-You can modify the bioparameters here so they are in adequacy with the equations you entered above.
+You can construct new types like `ParamAirborneCompact1Strain`, `ParamSoilborneElaborate1Strain`, `ParamAirborneCompact2Strains`, `ParamAirborneCompact2Strains`, or anything you want, just make sure your new type inherits from the correct type.
+Also make sure the arguments of your functions are the right ones.